Skip to content

 That’s not a problem in itself.
 But they need to be identified and documented clearly before going to market — not during due diligence.

-The operational area
+The operational pillar

 Reduce owner dependency